whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 3.2.
 Click **Create a policy**.

 3.3.
-Type a name for policy.
+Type a name for the policy.

 3.4.
 In **Add Statements** section, type **iot:＊** in Action part, type **＊** in Resource ARN type.